aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 {{< /highlight >}}

 **RM4SCC**
 *RM4SCC* is capable of encoding only digits and English alphabet capital characters.
 Its parameters are similar to those of 1D barcodes.
-In this barcode type, each character consists of four bars so that two of them are extended upwards and the other two ones - downwards.
-The combination of such bars with variable height provides 36 possible characters: 10 numerical and 26 alphabetical ones.
+In this barcode type, each character corresponds to four bars so that two of them are extended upwards and the other two - downwards.
+The combination of such bars with variable height provides combinations to encode 36 possible characters: 10 numerical and 26 alphabetical ones.

 <p align="center"><image src="RM4SCC.png"></p>

-The code snippet provided below shows how to generate a *Postnet* barcode.
+The code snippet given below shows how to generate a *Postnet* barcode.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.RM4SCC, "N101HU9Z");